 Food: I'm the sort of vegan that allows himself to eat oysters and clams from time to time.
 I went vegan 3 years ago and I've been feeling great about it, especially since I left meat and dairy.
 That said, depending on circumstances, I may allow myself to eat fish or crustaceans if no other source of food is readily available.

 Count me as someone who is striving to become completely vegan but whose circumstances don't make it all that viable always.

 Online: Cyanide & Happiness, Cracked, xkcd, SMBC, Existential Comics.

-(I just put the first 6 things that popped in my mind)
+(I just put the first 6 things that popped into my mind)

 I came across as being interesting to you.

 You either have or have considered having a non-traditional approach to love relationships and friendship.